roboconf/roboconf.github.io/en/projects.md

 > Free and fully [open source](https://github.com/linagora/hublin), Hubl.in is a robust alternative to Skype and Google Hangout.

+## &laquo; OCCIware &raquo;

+[OCCIware](http://www.occiware.org) is a Research project that aims at completing OCCI specifiations and developing a set of related tools.
+OCCI by itself is a set of open specifications with a focus to standardize cloud APIs management.
+Roboconf is part of the project to contribute to these new tools.
+It also acts as use case to benefit from REST APIs based on OCCI.

 ## &laquo; gSafe &raquo;

 [gSafe](https://research.linagora.com/display/gsafe/gSafe+Overview) is a Research project that involves